gatk555/simavr/README.md

 <I>reset</I>
 are supported.
 <P>
-This fork has added support for the standard avr-gcc commands
+There is support for the standard avr-gdb commands
 <PRE>
   load
   info io_registers